Reports show that as many as 7% of adults above the age of 60 suffer from dementia. But what exactly is dementia?

 There are numerous causes of dementia, but the most common cause of progressive dementia is Alzheimer’s disease.
 If you have dementia, you may experience impairment in communication, thought, and memory.
 However, not all memory problems are a symptom of dementia.
 In addition to memory problems, dementia may also affect your communication, focus, reasoning as well as language.
 In this article, we are going to look at how to spot and recognize the signs of dementia in seniors.

 According to Jane Byrne, Project Coordinator at FirstCare nursing home Kildare.
-“While broadly speaking dementia patients may present similarly, all dementia patients will have varying symptoms because the affected parts of the brain vary from one person to another.”
+“While broadly speaking persons living with dementia may present similarly, all persons living with dementia will have varying symptoms because the affected parts of the brain vary from one person to another.”

 Memory loss is a common sign of dementia.
 It is common for people to forget things as you age.
 If you are suffering from this symptom, then it means you have difficulty recalling new information you have learned.
 In this case, seniors will rely on family and friends to keep track of things.